codex-academy/SortAndSearch/FACILITATOR.md

 The [Sort algorithms](/pages/datastructures.html) section main learning outcomes are:

-* To introduce candidates to various different sorting algorithms
+* To introduce candidates to different sorting algorithms
-* To assist candidates to implement at least two different sorting algorithms
+* To help candidates to implement at least two different sorting algorithms
 * To help candidates to gain some insight into sort algorithm performance.

 ## Search algorithms